evolvingstuff/vdw2/content/posts/sunlight-and-vitamin-d-necessary-for-public-health.md

 * [Sunlight and Vitamin D: Necessary for Public Health – June 2015](/posts/sunlight-and-vitamin-d-necessary-for-public-health)

-* <a href="/posts/proof-that-vitamin-d-works" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Proof that Vitamin D Works">Proof that Vitamin D Works</a> 71 health problems prevented or treated as of Nov 2016
+* [Proof that Vitamin D Works](/posts/proof-that-vitamin-d-works) 71 health problems prevented or treated as of Nov 2016

-* <a href="/posts/diseases-that-may-be-related-via-low-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Diseases that may be related via low vitamin D">Diseases that may be related via low vitamin D</a> whcih has the following chart
+* [Diseases that may be related via low vitamin D](/posts/diseases-that-may-be-related-via-low-vitamin-d) whcih has the following chart

 > <img src="/attachments/d3.mock.jpg" alt="image" width="500">